sollidsnake/verun/README.md

     :VERun

-For further information and configuration, check the help file in the doc folder
+For further information and configuration, check [help file](doc/verun.txt) in the doc folder

 Author: jessenzr@gmail.com
 Please feel free to contact me for suggestions, critics or anything :)